 You can often find more value in private companies.

-(Again, there are some publicly-traded companies that offer even better valuations than private companies; Sovereign Man’s Chief Investment Strategist Tim Staermose features these companies in our newsletter, The 4th Pillar.)
+(Again, there are some publicly-traded companies that offer even better valuations than private companies; Sovereign Research’s Chief Investment Strategist Tim Staermose features these companies in our newsletter, The 4th Pillar.)

 By the time that a company goes public on the stock market, there’s a lot more liquidity and popularity.
 If you can get in far earlier through a private equity deal, there could be more risks, but you also may have a greater opportunity to profit.